sparkflows/sparkflows-docs/docs/user-guide/export-import/export-import-rest-api.rst

 REST API
 ========

-Fire Insights supports REST API's for most actions.
+Sparkflows supports REST API's for most actions.

-Export or Import process can be automated by writing a program which interacts with Fire Insights using REST API.
+Export or Import process can be automated by writing a program which interacts with Sparkflows using REST API.
 For example, this program can be written in Python.

 Examples
 --------